Jump to Topic

 Planned expansion of the playground and pavilion area with additional site amenities such as climbing boulders and swings.

 Robinson Ridge Park | Robinson Ridge Park Master Plan

 This neighborhood park will be located just east of Muscadine Drive and Garden Ridge in the Robinson Ridge subdivision.
 Just west of Ledbetter Park and Baker Elementary.

-Renovations include the expansion and update of the playground area, adding more pavilions, upgrading the sports court and install walking trails.
+Renovations include the update of the playground area, pavilion, sports court and install walking trails.

 During the 1950s, a site near the park was used as an unpermitted landfill.
 As part of this project, the city will complete work to maintain and increase safety protocols for this site as part of a Voluntary Clean-up Program (VCP).
 This work requires tree removal in the park and the installation of an enhanced barrier on top of the old landfill.

 Questions about the VCP?
 Call Environmental Engineering at 972-547-7475